Sonic-Amiga/org.openhab.binding.devireg/README.md

 ## Thing Configuration

+### DeviReg Smart and Icon Controller

 The only parameter here is peerId.
 Being thermostat's public key, it identifies the thermostat on the Grid.
 It is made read-only in the interface in order to prevent accidental damage.
 Unfortunately it is not written on the device, nor in the manual.
 The only way to obtain this ID is to receive the configuration from the original smartphone application.

+### Icon room

+roomNumber - ordinal number of the room in Icon system

 ## Channels

+Channels, supported by DeviReg Smart(tm) thermostat:

 | channel                   | type        | description                                    | Read-only |
 |---------------------------|-------------|------------------------------------------------|-----------|